Skip to main content

 Results Caching

-Spice supports in-memory caching of query results, which is enabled by default for both the HTTP (/v1/sql) and Arrow Flight APIs.
+Spice uses in-memory caching for query results, which is enabled by default for both the HTTP (/v1/sql) and Arrow Flight APIs.

-Results caching can help improve performance for bursts of requests and for non-accelerated results such as refresh data returned on zero results.
+Results caching improves performance for repeated requests and non-accelerated results, such as refresh data returned on zero results.

 version: v1